samiran634/SignEase/README.md

 ## Setting up MongoDB

 1. Navigate to the `mongoDb` folder:

    ```sh
    cd MongoDB
    ```

 2. Install dependencies:

    ```sh
    yarn install  # or npm install
    ```

+3. create a folder named "files"

-3. Start the MongoDB service locally.
+4. To start the MongoDB service locally, run the following command:

+node ./app.js

+or, nodemon ./app,js

-4. Make sure MongoDB is running on the default port (`27017`).
+1. Make sure MongoDB is running on the default port (`27017`).

 ## Setting up the Backend